dade92/side_channel_attack_suite/README.md

     All of these tools accept as argument a config file, usage:
     ./tool_name.out configFile
-    Each directory has a config file example with detailed information about all the parameters and a README.md file that explain how the tool works and its dependencies.
+    Each directory has a config file example with detailed information about all the parameters, a README.md file that explain how the tool works and its dependencies and a Makefile to compile the submodule separately (be careful because all these tools use the classes in common directory) which contains a target (clean_images) to remove all the images in the directory.

     All of these tools produce gnuplot scripts that should be passed to gnuplot in order to generate the .png images or a .dat file of filtered/aligned traces.